Sustainable dwelling design – Top 10 tips

 - Windows performance – Single glazed aluminium windows generally achieve R0.17 and the best available thermally broken aluminium windows can be three times better at R0.5.
 Be selective with window sizes and location.
 Windows performance is discussed in U values which are the reciprocal value of the R value ie 1/0.17 gives a U value of 5.8 and 1/0.5 gives a U value of 2.
 A lower U value is preferable.

 - Walls and Windows – walls generally have R2.0-3.0 insulation value to ensure a reasonable energy rating.
 Bearing in mind the window R values described in 1 above, windows are in the order of 1/10th – 1/6th as good at insulating as walls.
 Avoid numerous excessively large windows.
+Also ensure insulation is installed correctly.
+Heat travels through gaps like noise does – so a small gap can let a lot of heat in or out.

 - Window locations – Ideally locate larger windows on the north elevation rather than south elevation.
 Also reduce the size of east and west glazing or provide external adjustable vertical shading.